elmtree-askmo/cloudcannon-app/content/learn/computer-science/why-is-data-analysis-important-and-what-are-some-techniques-and-tools-used-in-this-process.md

 url: /learn/computer-science/questions/why-is-data-analysis-important-and-what-are-some-techniques-and-tools-used-in-this-process
 score: -1.0
 related_article1:
-    id: 161687
+    id: 161506
+    title: >-
-    title: What are the characteristics and examples of indirect data, and what are its advantages and disadvantages?
+        What is a parity check and what are its limitations in error detection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-characteristics-and-examples-of-indirect-data-and-what-are-its-advantages-and-disadvantages
+    url: /learn/computer-science/questions/what-is-a-parity-check-and-what-are-its-limitations-in-error-detection
 related_article2:
-    id: 161496
+    id: 161497
+    title: >-
-    title: What is the significance of the level of detail in information and what factors can influence it?
+        Why is completeness important in information quality and what factors can affect it?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-the-level-of-detail-in-information-and-what-factors-can-influence-it
+    url: /learn/computer-science/questions/why-is-completeness-important-in-information-quality-and-what-factors-can-affect-it
 related_article3:
-    id: 161509
+    id: 161700
-    title: What is data logging and what are some common methods and tools used for it?
+    title: >-
+        What is the purpose of data verification, and how do double entry and visual checks ensure data accuracy?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-data-logging-and-what-are-some-common-methods-and-tools-used-for-it
+    url: /learn/computer-science/questions/what-is-the-purpose-of-data-verification-and-how-do-double-entry-and-visual-checks-ensure-data-accuracy
 related_article4:
-    id: 161706
+    id: 161499
-    title: What are the main components of an information system, and how do they interact?
+    title: >-
+        How do symmetric and asymmetric encryption differ in terms of methodology?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-an-information-system-and-how-do-they-interact
+    url: /learn/computer-science/questions/how-do-symmetric-and-asymmetric-encryption-differ-in-terms-of-methodology
 related_article5:
-    id: 161508
+    id: 161504
-    title: What is the difference between a hash total and a control total in error detection?
+    title: >-
+        What is the purpose of data validation and how do range checks and type checks function?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-a-hash-total-and-a-control-total-in-error-detection
+    url: /learn/computer-science/questions/what-is-the-purpose-of-data-validation-and-how-do-range-checks-and-type-checks-function
 ---

 &nbsp;